 Lack of Support

 When it comes to addressing mental health on college campuses, most institutions have inadequate systems in place.
 In a 2017 report by the Association of University and College Counseling Center Directors, students reported waiting up to 7 days for an appointment with a mental health care professional.

-The good news is that the current generation of college students (Generation “Z”) is much more likely to talk about their mental health issues and seek help than previous generations, an indication that stigma surrounding these issues is decreasing.
-As a result there is a higher demand for mental health care services on college campuses and counseling centers are finding themselves overburdened and having to dedicate resources to their highest-risk students first.
+The good news is that the current generation of college students is more likely to talk about their mental health issues and seek help than previous generations.
+This is an indication that stigma surrounding these issues is decreasing.
+As a result, mental health care services are in high demand on college campuses.
+Counseling centers are overburdened and having to dedicate resources to their highest-risk students first.

 Some administrations are beginning to invest more heavily in comprehensive mental health services that include preventive care.
 Here are some examples of what the best college student wellness programs include.